notionquest/AwayDayApp/README.md

 # AwayDayApp
 ### AwayDayApp to organize the activities for teams

+#####Assumptions:
+1. Team size is assumed to be between 1 and 5

+#####Design:
+1. IOperation          - Interface to handle all IO operations
+2. ActivitiesOrganizer - To organize the activities for a team.
+Template Design Pattern is used.
+	                 Activities are divided into four : morning, lunch, afternoon and staff motivation
+3. BaseActivity        - All the activities present in the input file are loaded to List Based on the mins (60, 45.
+40, 30 and 15 mins), the child classes will give an activity randomly within the range of the list size
+		         The same activitiy will not be scheduled twice for a team as well
+4. FileOperation       - To write to console and file

 #####To compile and package the AwayDay application:

     mvn clean compile assembly:single